 The Scioto Mile and the park are all decked up for the grand celebration of Christmas from the end of November every year!
 So, if you are someone who loves Christmas and have the chance, do give this place a visit at this time of the year.
 Music performances and other eventful things take place here making one of the best Christmas events in Columbus.

 3. Observe the Gardens Aglow at Franklin Park Conservatory:

 The annual Gingerbread Competition is organized at this place along with many other fun events mainly on weekends and selected weekdays too.
-The festivities start from mid-November and go on until January.
+The Christmas festivities in Columbus start from mid-November and go on until January.
 There are music performances and the enchanting decorations to look forward to.
 Do not miss out on it this Christmas if you are in Columbus!

 4. Attend the Ohio Chinese Lantern Festival:

 The festival is a celebration of lights and Chinese culture.
 Nevertheless, it is a must-visit in Columbus.
 There are more than 30 sky lantern installations and over 15,000 LED lights!
 Moreover, acrobatics, martial art demonstrations and Mongolian and Tibetan-style dancing are also performed.
 Along with all this, the lights and decorations are mesmerizing and bring out the festive spirit.